Skip to content

 D -->|No| F[Dismiss finding]

-Stage 1: Threat Modeling
+Stage 1: Threat modeling

-The output is a structured map of attack surface, not a list of vulnerabilities.
+The output is a structured map of the attack surface, not a list of vulnerabilities.
 No auditing happens at this stage.

-Stage 2: Issue Suggestion
+Stage 2: Issue suggestion

-Stage 3: Audit Verification
+Stage 3: Audit verification

 • Specific file paths and line numbers (not endpoint names)